Van Buren Street station

 Van Buren Street station is a commuter rail station in downtown Chicago that serves the Metra Electric Line to University Park, Blue Island, and South Chicago neighborhood; and the South Shore Line to Gary and South Bend, Indiana.

 The station has three tracks, with one side and one island platform.
-During the morning rush hour, platform 1 serves all outbound trains.
-Platform 2 serves local trains arriving from South Chicago, and trains from Blue Island.
-Platform 3 serves trains from the University Park mainline, which are usually expresses.
-During the off-peak hours and evening rush hour, Platform 1 serves express trains serving the University Park mainline.
-Platform 2 serves local trains headed for South Chicago, and trains headed for Blue Island.
-Platform 3 serves all inbound trains.
-In addition, South Shore Line trains from Millennium Station use platform 1, while trains to Millennium Station use platform 3, regardless of the time of day.

 One of the station's entrances is a replica of an Hector Guimard-designed, Art Nouveau-style Paris Métro entrance.
 The entrance was given to Chicago as a gift by the city of Paris in 2001.

+A refurbishment project will begin in the near future, with the station receiving new entrances and a green roof.
+As part of this renovation, the Guimard replica station entrance will be removed and relocated to a new location to be determined by the City of Chicago.
+The South Shore Line is conducting a separate project to add a third platform to the station to allow for increased service.